 We triangulated evidence from multiple sources of data including assessments, engagement in class book scrutiny, and conversations with parents, students and teachers to identify the challenges faced by disadvantaged pupils.
-We also used the EEF's families of school's database to view the performance of disadvantaged pupils in schools similar to ours and contacted schools with high-performing disadvantaged pupils to learn from their approach.
+We also used the EEF's families of school's database to view the performance of disadvantaged pupils in schools like ours and have contacted schools with high-performing disadvantaged pupils to learn from their approach.